“Why do I have such a high bounce rate?”

 Help People Get Where They Want To Be Faster

 Want to encourage people to browse more of your site?

 Make it easy for them.

-Hopefully, this article will help you diagnose what’s causing your high bounce rate, and you have a good idea how to fix it.
+Hopefully, this article helped you diagnose what’s causing your high bounce rate, and you have a good idea of how to fix it.

 Make your site useful, user-focused, and fast – good sites attract good users.

 - Bounce Rate: Is It A Google Ranking Factor?

 - 20 Proven Ways To Reduce Your Bounce Rate